tejasd-24/3D_LiDAR_Scanner_VL53L0X/README.md

 # 3D Object Scanner using VL53L0X, ESP32, and Stepper Motors

-This is a low-cost 3D object scanner built using an ESP32 microcontroller, VL53L0X distance sensor, and stepper motors.
+This is a low-cost 3D object scanner built using an ESP32 microcontroller, time of flight (ToF) based VL53L0X distance sensor, and stepper motors.
 The idea is to scan a small object placed on a turntable and generate a file containing its 3D shape in the form of (x, y, z) coordinates.

 ## How It Works